chomnr/blog/content/blog/technical-breakdown-vault.md

 # Modern Credential Manager

 I released my credential manager last month and am finally getting around to documenting it.
-This project represents a complete redesign of my previous work, featuring a robust authentication system and web-based architecture for improved accessibility.
+This project represents a complete redesign of my previous work, featuring an authentication system and web-based architecture.
 I've maintained the use of AES symmetric encryption from my previous solution as it remains ideal for securely storing credentials.

 ## Evolution of the Project